New York State

 Tax credits will cover 50% of eligible costs, up to $50,000, for a maximum tax credit award of $25,000.
 At least $2,000 in qualified expenses between 1/1/2021 and 12/31/2022 (minimum tax credit award of $1K).

-You will receive an email from email@example.com notifying you if you have been awarded a tax credit, and included in the email will be “Next Steps.”
+You will receive an email from FORWARD Support via DocuSign notifying you if you have been awarded a tax credit with a tax certificate attached for you to review.

 - Supplies to disinfect and/or protect against COVID-19 transmission